Sheryn Dean’s top 10 strategies for the ultimate lifestyle block

 6. ADMIT YOUR MISTAKES

 Yes, your fence looks fantastic and is equivalent to the Great Wall of China – until your parents decide to build their retirement house in that paddock.
-I think I have spent as much of my time pulling down tree surrounds and fences as I have putting them up.
-Making things secure, but reversible, can save you a lot of effort.
+I think I’ve spent as much of my time pulling down tree surrounds and fences as I have putting them up.
+Making things secure, but reversible can save you a lot of effort.

 8. NETWORK AND SHARE

 Share skills and resources with neighbours.
-Our closest neighbour has sheep, a sheep trailer and sheep yards and kindly shears my two pets when doing theirs.
-My hubby is a welder so he fixes their trailer.
-The other neighbour makes silage, and donates his spoilt bales for mulch around my trees.
+Our closest neighbour has sheep, a sheep trailer, and sheep yards and kindly shears my two pets when doing theirs.
+The other neighbour makes silage and donates his spoilt bales for mulch around my trees.
 When he is away, I move his cattle.
 I have excess eggs, another friend has excess nuts.
 We swap.
 What goes around, comes around.

 9. DIVIDE AND CONQUER